OliverCullimore/geo-energy-data/README.md

 * A geo smart meter display with a [WiFi module](https://www.geotogether.com/consumer/product/wifi-module/) installed and have set up an account in the geo Home app and linked your smart meter display to your account.

-> You'll need to know your geo Home app login details to use this application.

 * An InfluxDB database server with a bucket and access token set up to use for this application.

-> You'll also need to know your InfluxDB server details to use this application.

 ## Set Up
 > Ensure you have met the prerequisites above before continuing